 To remain competitive, there is simply no time to lose.
-A recent CGI Client Global Insights report capturing the viewpoints of executives across 14 industries and subsectors found that 77 percent in the financial services industry have a defined digital strategy.
+The 2019 CGI Client Global Insights, capturing the viewpoints of executives across 15 industries and subsectors, found that 92 percent in the financial services industry have a defined digital strategy.
 Digital transformation, these executives clearly indicate, is the way forward.

 Leading financial institutions are wisely leaving the world of isolated, one-off credit transactions behind.
 Instead, they are using real-time data and risk differentiated collections strategies to achieve dramatically better levels of credit management performance—performance that features customer defined modes of contact, 24x7 self-service options, privacy and security, overspending alerts and more.

 While numerous digital services support the digital transformation journey, three are particularly useful: digital experience, digital insights and artificial intelligence.

 - Digital experience means utilizing a lean UX approach for the research, design and implementation of web-based information architectures and web-enabled interactions, along with monitoring and testing to ensure peak performance and goal attainment.